-This section of the user guide covers the features for viewing and annotating a single PDF document
+This section of the user guide covers the features for viewing, annotating and collaborating on a document.

-The 'Pages' link in the toolbar shows thumbnails of all the pages; click on a page to open it up.
+The ‘Thumbnails’ link in the toolbar shows all the pages; click on a page to open it.
 If there are any notes on a page you'll see an orange 'N' icon at the top, making it easy to find the pages with comments:

-The toolbar includes zoom controls - and you can also choose where to show the notes; in boxes over the document, or in the margin.
-Here we show margin notes wiht a 113% zoom on a large screen:
+The ‘Window’ menu includes zoom, fit and rotate controls - and in the ‘View’ menu you can choose where to show the notes; in boxes over the document, at the side, at the bottom or hide notes.
+Here we show notes at the side:

 The 'Notes' button in the toolbar takes you to an index of all the notes on the document.
-Clicking on a note will highlight the corresponding place on the preview page, and click on the preview to return to full size view.
+Clicking on a note will take you to the corresponding place on the preview page.

 The 'Print' option can make a pdf with the notes in the margin suitable for printing or archiving: